djkramnik/ui-annotations/README.md

 #### Next step (this month):

-* need a frontend viewer button to turn all annotations on a given page to uppercase
-* need some script targeting the db to start and end trim textContent
+* interactive granular label helper (frontend)
-* retrain text model.. using the new data
+* retrain text model.. using the additional data
-* new data prep script for ocr... cut out each bounding box and pair with the label.. upload to google colab

 * automatic collection script for more interactive training data
   * auto interactive proposal
   * sanity check with existing yolo model

-  * frontend viewer integration to label each box with granular labels
+* new interactive proposal model
+* new granular classifier model

+* need a frontend viewer button to turn all annotations on a given page to uppercase
+* need some script targeting the db to start and end trim textContent
 * need something like a select mode in the frontend viewer.  if only to select and delete.
 * a way to draw multiple for a label, and delete multiple by clicking.
 I need some refactoring, however mild, to manage keypress listener collisions

 then, layout elements